apache/mynewt-site/docs/faq/how_to_edit_docs.md

         pip 1.5.2
         $ pip install mkdocs
 ```
 You will then run the built-in webserver from the root of the documentation directory using the command `mkdocs serve`.
-The root directory for documentation is `incubator-mynewt-site` or the directory with the `mkdocs.yml` file.
+The root directory for documentation is `mynewt-site` or the directory with the `mkdocs.yml` file.
 ```
         $ ls
         docs		images		mkdocs.yml